 - We provide examples of techniques related to your activity.
 There may be others that we do not describe here.

-Before starting each pitch, the climber and the belayer must check each of 4 key areas to ensure climber safety:
+Before starting each pitch, the climber and the belayer must each check 4 key areas to ensure climber safety:

 Belay system setup:

-- rope installed in the right direction (belay device function check)
+- rope installed in the proper direction (belay device function check)

-- carabiner connected to the right place on the harness
+- carabiner connected to the correct place on the harness

 - carabiner is locked